w3f/polkadot-wiki/docs/learn/learn-comparison-ethereum-2.md

 Danksharding will allow for much more space to be utilized per block on Ethereum, where blobs of data will be verifiable for an amount of time before being pruned from the network.
 These blobs will have to be held for an amount of time, implying a level of data availability that validators must have.
-Essentially, this approach will further enable data availability at layer one and further enable layer two protocols on Ethereum to flourish.
+This approach will enable data availability at layer one and further enable layer two protocols on Ethereum to flourish.

 In contrast, {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} is a purely sharded network.
 It prioritizes data availability as an integral part of the block validation process.
-Parallelized interactions between parachains, which are the **shards** of the Polkadot network, also take advantage of this factor.
-Whereas Ethereum primarily focuses on making large amounts of data available for validation for an amount of time, Polkadot's parallelization factor allows for verification to happen on the protocol level without the need for a layer two solution.
+Parallelized interactions between parachains, the **shards** of the Polkadot network, also take advantage of this factor.
+Whereas Ethereum primarily focuses on making large amounts of data available for validation for a portion of time, Polkadot's parallelization factor allows verification to happen on the protocol level without needing a layer two solution.

 :::note